bfaloona/ratetrip/README.md

-# ratetrip
+# Rateride
-Rate your taxi trip
+Rate your taxi ride